telemark/birthdate-from-id/README.md

 Extract date of birth from personal ID number (Norway).

-It supports fødselsnummer and D-nummer
+It supports fødselsnummer, D-nummer and VGO-nummer

 ## Usage